zenika-open-source/FAQ/docs/backing_services.md

 Its value should be the id of your Auth0 client against which the app should authenticate.
 It looks like a long string of random chars and can be found on the [Auth0 dashboard](https://manage.auth0.com): Go to "Clients > [Your client] > Settings"

-> If you want to use the FAQ Auth0 client, you may use `wq8LU1f5iXQ4HWL0F6Z07QDcSMgWPd1p`
+> If you have a zenika.com email address, you may use `wq8LU1f5iXQ4HWL0F6Z07QDcSMgWPd1p`

 ## Google Cloud